jeongchaeuk/tutorial/doc/display.md

 If no palette argument is passed, the system default palette will be restored.
 The palette is a sequence of `RGB` triplets.

-Changed in pygame 2.5.0: Added support for keyword arguments.

 ### .get_num_displays()

 Returns the number of available displays.